Tokyo Area Guide: Koenji 高円寺

-Koenji is famous firstly as a center of alternative youth culture, in particular for its second-hand clothing stores: the most of anywhere in Tokyo.
+Koenji is famous firstly as a center of alternative youth culture in Tokyo, in particular for its second-hand clothing stores: the most of anywhere in the metropolis, followed by Shimokitazawa about 5km south.

 Present-day Koenji's roots are in the Great Kanto Earthquake of 1923.
 In the two decades before then it was remarkable only for its numerous temples relocated from central Tokyo.
 Otherwise it was a sleepy farming settlement on the Ome-kaido Highway.